scheinerman/McConstant.jl/README.md

 ## Why?

 Because I was bored.
 Also, I'm not sure that six, nine, and twenty piece servings are correct.
-I think this was correct at some point, but may not any more?
+I think this was correct at some point, but may not be any more?

 ## To Do